icxd/llvm-ir/README.md

 $ ./test
 ```

-*This test currently only works on Windows*
+*This test should support both Windows and Linux, but it hasn't been tested on Linux.*

 ## License